MENU

 JAPANESE TEA

-Tea in Japan appeared in the 8th century thanks to Japanese monks who learned drinking tea during meditation at Zen Buddhist temples in China.
-However, tea cultivation in Japan started in 12th century, when first tea seeds were planted in Hirado island, Kyusu, Togano and Uji, which later became Japan's first major tea-producing region.
-Since that time tea culture developed into unique phenomenon with its original tea ceremony Sadō, which synthesized all known forms of culture like: garden art, architecture, painting and calligraphy, a special style of arranging flowers and ceramics, the skill of exquisite table setting and philosophical conversations like poetry, music etc. Japanese tea ceremony became a physical manifestation of Buddhism principles and developed together becoming one of the foundation in a culture of a county.
+Tea in Japan appeared in the 8th century thanks to Japanese monks who learned to drink tea during meditation at Zen Buddhist temples in China.
+However, tea cultivation in Japan started in the 12th century, when the first tea seeds were planted in Hirado island, Kyusu, Togano, and Uji, which later became Japan's first major tea-producing region.
+Since that time tea culture developed into a unique phenomenon with its original tea ceremony Sadō, which synthesized all known forms of culture like garden art, architecture, painting and calligraphy, a special style of arranging flowers and ceramics, the skill of exquisite table setting and philosophical conversations like poetry, music, etc. Japanese tea ceremony became a physical manifestation of Buddhist principles and developed together becoming one of the foundations of the culture of the country.

-Japanese tea industry is a unique tea world with its own vision and philosophy.
+The Japanese tea industry is a unique tea world with its vision and philosophy.
 This country, mostly, produces green tea famous for its original flavour and beneficial properties.
-Specialized on cultivars and organic growing tea producers create special tea can't find enywhere else!
+Specialized in cultivars and organic growing tea producers create special tea that can't be found anywhere else!

-Most famous Japanaese teas are Matcha, Gyokuro, Sencha, Kabusecha. as well as Kukicha, Hojicha, Genmaicha, Uroncha and Wakocha.
-We are proud to present you a unique collection of organic Japanese tea selected by us during long tea jouney.
+The most famous Japanese teas are Matcha, Gyokuro, Sencha, and Kabusecha. as well as Kukicha, Hojicha, Genmaicha, Uroncha, and Wakocha.
+We are proud to present you with a unique collection of organic Japanese tea selected by us during the long tea journey.

 JAPANESE TEA REGIONS

-Tea production is concentrated in Southern part of Japan in 6 main tea regions/prefectures.
+Tea production is concentrated in the Southern part of Japan in 6 main tea regions/prefectures.

 MIE - Yokkaichi, Suzuka, Kameyama - perfect environment and rich soil make excellent teas.
 The prefecture of Mie is ranked 3rd in terms of the annual production of green tea in Japan, after Shizuoka and Kagoshima.

-KYOTO - Uji, Ujitawara, Wazuka - is one of the birthplace of japanese tea cultivation dated about 800 years ago.
-Tea from Kyoto is considered as the highest-quality and famous for its exceptional Matcha.
+KYOTO - Uji, Ujitawara, Wazuka - is one of the birthplaces of Japanese tea cultivation dated about 800 years ago.
+Tea from Kyoto is considered the highest-quality and is famous for its exceptional Matcha.

 FUKUOKA - Yame - is the main production region for Gyokuro.